anubisland/Monthly-Budget-Manager/README.md

 Monthly Budget Manager
 ======================

 A simple Python tool (CLI and GUI) to track monthly income and expenses and compute percentage breakdowns and profit margin.
-No external dependencies.

 Features
 - Interactive entry of incomes and expenses